Your horse’s passing – how to create an end-of-life plan for your horse.

 Should you have a necropsy performed?

 This is a difficult question to answer.
 On one hand, you may want to know more details about your horse’s medical conditions.
-On the other hand, you may find peace in knowing that he had a wonderful life and the best care that you could give him without knowing more details.
-A necropsy is also invasive and will carry with it associated veterinary and laboratory costs.
+On the other hand, you may find peace in knowing that he had a wonderful life and the best care you could give him without knowing more details.
+A necropsy is also invasive and carries associated veterinary and laboratory costs.

 A few other things to consider as you develop your horse’s end of life plan: